FlippieCoetser/Environment/README.md

 ## Loading the Package

-There are two ways to access the three utility functions:
+There are two ways to access the four utility functions:

-1. Use the library function to load the three utility functions into the global namespace
+1. Use the library function to load the four utility functions into the global namespace
 2. Create an instance of the Environment component using the package namespace

 ### Use Global Namespace

-When using the library function to load the package the three utility functions are automatically loaded into the global namespace.
+When using the library function to load the package the four utility functions are automatically loaded into the global namespace.

 1. Load Package